umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 \end{align}
 $$

-As we did for the reweighting algorithm, in the schematic below we have illustrated a schematic of the basic code needed to compute the objective function of a learning algorithm based on the equation above.
+As we did for the reweighting algorithm, we have illustrated another rough schematic below for the basic code needed to compute the objective function of a learning algorithm based on the equation above.
 Note that, in this expression, we have assumed that the data has already been shifted such that its values are positioned around the distribution peak.
 Knowing where this peak will be a priori is not possible.
 However, for Gaussian data, an unbiased estimator for this peak will be the sample mean and so we have included an initial data standardisation in the steps outlined by the schematic.

 ![](../assets/stochadexII/stochadexII-gaussian-process-code.drawio.png)